maclarel/maclarel.github.io/content/posts/2021-05/server_rebuild.md

 /swap 4g
 ```

 I'm not sold on the `swap` ever being useful, but it's there.
-I had many occasions on Windows where I would run out of memory due to idiotic memory leaks with WSL/Docker, so I figured better safe than sorry.
+I had many occasions on Windows where I would run out of memory due to ridiculous memory leaks with WSL/Docker, so I figured better safe than sorry.
 Based on what I'm seeing so far... this really wasn't needed.

 The `/data` partition is there simply if I need it for apps requiring high disk performance, but so far Plex is quite happy running off of the RAID array and pulling data from my NAS.
 This may wind up just sitting idle.
 Similarly, not much use for `/home`.
 This split was really just so if I ever wanted to reinstall the OS I could maintain those partitions without losing data.